SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 If you don't provide an initial value when you declare an optional variable or property, its value automatically defaults to ``nil``.

-Optionals conform to the ``LogicValue`` protocol and therefore may occur in a Boolean context.
+Optionals conform to the ``BooleanType`` protocol and therefore may occur in a Boolean context.
 In that context,
 if an instance of an optional type ``T?`` contains any value of type ``T`` (that is, its value is ``Optional.Some(T)``),